Article Collection

 Data is transferred in “messages”, relieving the user of worrying about low-level details.

-Message queuing exists, but can run without a message broker (hence the “Zero” in name ZeroMQ).
+Message queuing exists and can run even without a message broker (without the central server; hence the “Zero” in ZeroMQ’s name).

 ZeroMQ provides “sockets” for communication — the same term as used in BSD sockets.
 However, ZeroMQ sockets are a higher-level concept.
 They are more powerful and generalized, and can be faster.